 - Mental Health Tips to Prepare for the Move

 For an initial free consultation to explore this or another sustainable livelihood that bests suits your personality and your community, contact me. directly for a consulting appointment.
-I offer coaching through Google Helpouts and as a SBDC consultant, For an initial free consultation to explore this or another sustainable livelihood that bests suits your personality and your community,
+I offer coaching as an SBDC consultant, For an initial free consultation to explore this or another sustainable livelihood that bests suits your personality and your community,

 Comments on the substance of the blogs are welcome.
 If you have other questions, please contact me directly for a consulting appointment.